globaldev/integrate/README.md

 ### Messages

-A Message is a generic container for data consisting of a headers and a payload.
+A Message is a generic container for data consisting of headers and a payload.
 Headers hold commonly required information (e.g. id and timestamp), and the payload can be any object.
 Messages are immutable.

 ### Channels